Adventure Travel Solomon Islands

 Land Adventures & Volcanoes

-For the eco-tourist, there is the unique opportunity for island hopping here.
+For the adventurous tourist, there is a unique opportunity for island hopping in the Solomon Islands.
 This is one of the few remaining, truly unspoiled tourist destinations in the world.
 There are Village Stay Lodges to be found in each province of the Solomons if you decide to stay in one place for more than a few hours, and on each there are terrific walking paths that will take you to waterfalls and caves, especially around Honiara.

 The four active volcanoes, Savo, Simbo, Tinakula and Kavachi Volcano, are definitely worth a visit.
 Visitors are able to easily hike up to Savo and Simbo using the streams of hot water that run from the craters.
 You'll see hot springs, hot mud pools, and lots of steam and sulphur.
 Tinakula Volcano, located in the easternmost province of the Solomons, the Temotu province, is more active and emits clouds of smoke and steam every day; sometimes, without any warning, it will suddenly erupt for one or two or even more days.
 Kavachi volcano is a submarine volcano that erupts at least once each year to form small, temporary Islands of lava.

 If you love to cycle, Solomon Islands offers some extremely and diversely interesting rides, ranging from easy-going flat gravel roads to challenging tracks suitable only for fit riders with good mountain bikes.
-The longest stretches of road are on Guadalcanal and Malaita, but other provinces also offer short and pleasant rides; note … you will need to bring your own bike.
+The best stretches of road for cycling are on Guadalcanal and Munda; bike hire is available in Honiara, Munda and Gizo only.

 Water Sports & Sea Life